lissine0/Monal-wiki/FAQ---Frequently-Asked-Questions.md

 <details>
 <summary>Give me an answer (asked 6 times)</summary>
 <br>
-Self-signed certificates are an anachronism.
+Self-signed certificates are an anachronism.<br>
-Using self-signed or expired certificates while disabling the certificate check in Monal does provide a _false sense of security_: **any attacker that wants to do a man-** **in-the-middle can trivially do it** and intercept/read/change all of your Monal traffic _without you even noticing it_.
+Using self-signed (or expired) certificates while disabling the certificate check in Monal does provide a <b>false sense of security</b>: <i>any attacker that wants to do a man-in-the-middle can trivially do it</i> and intercept/read/change all of your Monal traffic <b>without you even noticing it</b>.

 Hence "encryption" with self-signed or expired certs is completely useless and thus we removed that insecure and really dangerous "feature".

-**Solution:** Create a real not self-signed certificate for your server (LetsEncrypt and many others provide free certificates not costing an cent).
+<b>Solution:</b> Create a real not self-signed certificate for your server (LetsEncrypt and
+many others provide free certificates not costing an cent).
 See [LetsEncrypt: getting started](https://letsencrypt.org/getting-started/)